LeandroFranciscato/bootstrapTabFrozenScroll/README.md

 #### Uinsg

-* Add the `tabFrozenScroll.js` and `tabFrozenScroll.css` to your page that contains the Bootstrap Tabs.
+* Add the `jquery.tabFrozenScroll.js` and `jquery.tabFrozenScroll.css` to your page that contains the Bootstrap Tabs.
-* init the `tabFrozenScroll.js` like this:
+* init the `jquery.tabFrozenScroll.js` like this:
      ```js
-     tabFrozenScroll("#mainTable", ".nav.nav-tabs", 0);
+        $(".nav.nav-tabs").tabFrozenScroll({
+            mainTable: "#mainTable"
+        });
      ```
-where `#mainTable` is the table inside your first tab, `.nav.nav-tabs` is usually the Bootstrap `ul` that represents the tabs and `0` is the number of pixels that you want to scroll until the panel float to the top of the page.
+where `#mainTable` is the table inside your first tab, `.nav.nav-tabs` is usually the Bootstrap `ul` that represents the tabs.

-* If you want to use the dependency between tabs, you just must define it in the `<a>` tag inside the tabs.
-Ex.:
+* As almost always the HTML of booststrap tabs is defined as below:

 ```html
 <ul class="nav nav-tabs" data-plugin="nav-tabs" role="tablist">
   <li class="active"